BUTTERFLYBEA/LITA-PROJECTS/README.md

 3. Product : Items purchased by the customers
 4. Region :
 5. Order Date : Date when the items(products) were purchased
-6. Quantity : The amount of items purchased by the customers
+6. Quantity : The amount of items purchased in each transaction
-7. Unit Price : The price of each item purchased
+7. Unit Price : The cost price of each item purchased
 8. Revenue : The revenue generated when the items were sold
 9. Sales : the money gotten when the item were sold
 10. Average : The average of sale

+### BASIC STATISTICS IN THE DATASET
+1. Total Sales: 2.1M
+2. Average Sales: 211.8
+3. Total Customer: 9921
+4. Marginal Profit: 1.8M
+5. Total Quantity: 68.5k
+6. Total Unit Price:

 ## Methodology
 #### Data Cleaning